afloresep/HMDB-clustering/README.md

 ### LSH Forest indexing
 <!-- Anchor point for LSH Forest indexing section -->
 <a name="lsh-forest-indexing"></a>
-Here's an improved version of the text with some clarifications and readability enhancements:

 LSH, short for Locality-Sensitive Hashing, is a technique designed to approximate the similarity between pairs of high-dimensional data points.
 This method proves particularly valuable for efficiently identifying similar items within large datasets.